OAA HQ is a public and physical embodiment of an architect's skill and aspirations to the community, as well as serving needs for office space.

 The first step will be envelope upgrades to reduce the heating and cooling loads.
 According to a blower door test, the OAA building envelope scores very well for air tightness, which is a major source of energy loss.
 However, there are some improvements to be made, and insulation can be added to further reduce the loads.

-Our mechanical system came next.
-Our current mechanical system, whose goal was to maximize user comfort, uses forced air heating augmented with reheat coils in each VAV box, and electric base board heaters.
+The mechanical system is next.
+The current mechanical system, whose goal was to maximize user comfort, uses forced air heating augmented with reheat coils in each VAV box, and electric base board heaters.
 In cooling mode, the system cools air to 13 degrees, and then reheats the air for each individual office.
 While this strategy was considered a good one when the building was built, it consumes a lot of energy.
 After 20 years of service, many of its components are coming to the end of their life expectancy.

 The system will be driven by photovoltaics with an integral hydro thermal system, made more efficient through the use of underground storage tanks to both store heat and absorb heat from the ground.